Written byAnna Yuan

 Fix 6: Run First Aid in Disk Utility

-If the macOS installation couldn't be completed still, there might be some problems with your Mac startup disk.
+If the macOS installation couldn't be completed still or received you may not install to this volume missing firmware partition, there might be some problems with your Mac startup disk.
 Do the following to fix the disk issue and to make the installation of macOS continue.

 Fix 7: Reinstall macOS in Recovery Mode